Distinguished Scholars in Residence

 Michelle LeBaron, Professor, Law

 Professor Michelle LeBaron is an internationally renowned conflict transformation scholar/practitioner at the University of British Columbia Faculty of Law who has done seminal work in many types of conflicts including intercultural, international, family, organizational and commercial.
-Themes of creativity, culture and interdisciplinarity animate her work.
-Over the past ten years, Michelle has brought artists and scholars from multiple disciplines into collaboration with community members in exploring how intractable conflict can be addressed using the arts.
-Her current research/practice project, Dancing at the Crossroads, explores dance and movement as resources for addressing conflict across social divides.
-She serves on the International Academic Advisory Committee of the Peter Wall Institute for Advanced Studies, is a sought-after keynote speaker and contributes editorial assistance to several refereed journals.
+Over the past ten years, Michelle has brought artists and scholars from multiple disciplines into collaboration with community members to explore how intractable conflict can be addressed using the arts.
+Her project Dancing at the Crossroads, conducted with internationally-renowned dancer Margie Gillis, explored dance and movement as resources for addressing conflict across social divides.
+Professor LeBaron's current project is titled Enacting Resilience, conducted in partnership with members of the Vancouver and Surrey Punjabi communities, involves arts as ways to foster community wellbeing.

-Professor LeBaron’s residency at the Peter Wall Institute will continue and deepen her focus on arts, conflict transformation and resilience in collaboration with Wall Associate and neuroethicist Dr. Peter Reiner and a global network of scholars and artists.
-During her tenure, she will hold a workshop exploring conflict transformation via multi-modal arts and conduct research with Japanese Canadians and members of other diasporas on resilience in the aftermath of trauma.
+Professor LeBaron’s residency at the Peter Wall Institute deepened her focus on arts, conflict transformation and resilience in collaboration with Wall Associate and neuroethicist Dr. Peter Reiner and a global network of scholars and artists.
+During her tenure, she held an international workshop exploring conflict transformation and resilience via multi-modal arts.
+Professor LeBaron was also awarded a Wall Colloquium Abroad at the Stellenbosch Institute for Advanced Studies for 2015 on the same subject.

 C.W.
 Marshall, Professor, Classical, Near Eastern and Religious Studies